Are You a Good Candidate For a Tummy Tuck?

 The skin flap is then elevated, the underlying abdominal muscles are tightened, and excess lower abdominal skin is excised.
 The position of the navel remains unchanged.
 For optimal contouring, liposuction may also be performed.

 Since a tummy tuck is a complex surgery, it is essential to choose a plastic surgeon who is:

 - Board certified

-- Specialized in body contouring surgery
+- Well-versed in body contouring surgery

-- Has good reviews and a before and after gallery
+- Has good reviews and a before-and-after gallery

-Tummy Tuck or Full Body Lift?
+Tummy Tuck vs. Full Body Lift

-While the abdominoplasty procedure is considered very safe as long as it is performed by a well qualified surgeon, there are inherent risks that go along with any surgical procedure.
-It's important to be well informed of the risks before deciding to undergo elective surgery.
+While the abdominoplasty procedure is considered very safe as long as it is performed by a well-qualified surgeon, there are inherent risks that go along with any surgical procedure.
+It’s important to be well informed of the risks before deciding to undergo elective surgery.

 Abdominoplasty risks can include: